EliLillyCo/pytest-wdl/README.md

 There are also fixtures for specifying required inputs to the two main fixtures.

 * project_root: The root directory of the project.
 All relative paths are relative to this directory.
-* data_descriptor_file: Path to the JSON file that describes the test data.
+* io_data_descriptor_file: Path to the JSON file that describes the test data.
 Defaults to `tests/test_data.json`.
-* data_descriptors: Mapping of test data names to values.
+* io_data_descriptors: Mapping of test data names to values.
 Each value may be a primitive, a map describing a data file, or a DataFile object.
 * cache_dir: Local directory for caching test data.
 The `CACHE_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to cache test data for the test module.
 * execution_dir: Local directory in which tests are executed.
 The `EXECUTION_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to run the test function and is cleaned up afterwards.
 * http_headers: Dict mapping header names to environment variable names.
 These are the headers used in file download requests, and the environment variables can be used to specify the defaults.